certuscyber/ai-scaling-attack/README.md

 ```

 If you would like to know more information about each command line argument in create_image.py use the `-h` flag

+# scaleatt/scalingOutput
+This directory holds various test images using the three algorithms at 4 different scaling values: 20, 40, 60, 80.